Play mode for rapid validation

 The use of Play may result in additional charges depending on your organization's plan and the type of cluster you are using.
 To avoid extra costs, follow these guidelines based on your plan:

-• Enterprise Plans: Use a development cluster to avoid costs.
+- Enterprise Plans: Use a development cluster to avoid costs.
 Alternatively, ensure your organization is designated as a development organization.
-For further assistance, contact your Customer Success Manager.
+For further assistance, contact Camunda support.

-• Starter/Professional Plans: Use a development cluster to avoid costs.
-Starter plan users have one development cluster with free execution for development included in their plan.
+- Professional Plans: Use a development cluster to avoid costs.
 For Professional Plans, you may need to purchase a development cluster.